 You can share a memory, tell them something you love about them and thank them for being with you on your special day.

 This DIY wedding favour idea isn’t used enough because it might seem like cheating to not buy people objects as a gift.
 But we think this shows real heart and will leave a longer-lasting impression on your guests than anything else could.

 Bonus points: Place the message in a bottle.
 Too cute!

 We absolutely love this truly unique DIY wedding favour idea!
 Gifting a recipe (or series of recipes) that you love and that you enjoy as a couple is a beautiful way to bring your guests into your home.

-Hand-write them for a low-key presentation or type it out and print it if you’d like it to look more professional.
+Hand-write them for a low-key presentation or type them out and print it if you’d like them to look more professional.